ayl48/FastRobots/source/Lab1B.md

 ![](images/Lab1/Artemis_address.png)

 ### Configurations
-In connections.yaml, I added my Artemis MAC address and the new UUID generated in Python shown below.
+In connections.yaml, add the Artemis MAC address and a new UUID generated in Python.

 ![](images/Lab1/UUID_gen.png)